 The Museum displays glass art both in its Signature Galleries and through various temporary Exhibitions throughout the year.
 The display of glass art at the National Liberty Museum plays an integral role in the Museum’s educational mission.
 Glass is the prism through which we converse with visitors about the role we each play in safeguarding our liberty, as well as the connection between freedom and creativity.

 The National Liberty Museum’s support of glass art positions our institution as a unique venue to celebrate and discuss issues relevant to the international glass community.
 That makes it an important platform for glass collectors and artists alike.
 It is also an inspiration for new collectors who discover this art form while visiting the Museum.

-Please use the side navigation bar to learn about all of our activities related to glass, including our annual Glass Auction & Gala, our most important fundraiser of the year.
-To receive news and announcements from our Glass Art Department throughout the year, click here to join our Glass Art Community.
+Be sure to learn about our annual Glass Auction & Gala, our most important fundraiser of the year.
+To receive news and announcements directly about our art-related activities, click here to join our Glass Art Community.

 Strength & Fragility: The Story of the NLM highlights the life of the Museum’s founder Irvin J. Borowsky, and how his belief in universal equality and liberty, as well as his passion for contemporary glass art, led to the creation of the National Liberty Museum.
 Strength & Fragility includes engaging archival material, stunning glass artwork, and immersive soundscapes.
 The centerpiece of the exhibition is a magnificent 9-foot-high glass canopy by Ulla Darni, entitled “The Peace Portal.”
 It features a custom sound bath experience, Seeds of Love, written and produced by Philadelphia-based sound artist Luna Maye, in collaboration with composer Alfiya Glow.